michaelc285/crud_system/README.md

 - Objective ?
 	- The objective of creating this project is let me pick up java, oop and sql again
 - What have you learned in this project ?
-	- MySQL, OOP, Java Swing etc...
+	- MySQL, OOP, Java Swing, JDBC etc...